AhmedAlmijbari/AhmedAlmijbari.github.io/content/Home/Distinction.md

 </div>
 <a href="https://www.elitenetzwerk.bayern.de/start"><h3>Elite Network of Bavaria </a> <h4>Research Excellence Certificate</h4>

-The Bavarian State Ministry of Science and the Arts initiative to support the outstanding talents at Bavarian universities.
+Awarded by the Bavarian State Ministry of Science and the Arts for outstanding research contributions.
  </p>

 <p>